If you did not migrate your account yet, visit https://idp-portal-info.suse.com/

 zypper in lxqt-about lxqt-common lxqt-config lxqt-globalkeys lxqt-notificationd lxqt-openssh-askpass lxqt-panel lxqt-policykit lxqt-powermanagement lxqt-qtplugin lxqt-runner lxqt-session openbox pcmanfm-qt qterminal

-If want to have a very small system with only LXQt and no other Desktop Environment installed it is recommended to use the network installation iso (named for example like openSUSE-Tumbleweed-NET-x86_64-Current.iso).
+If want to have a very small system with only LXQt and no other Desktop Environment installed it is recommended to use the network installation iso (named for example: openSUSE-Tumbleweed-NET-x86_64-Current.iso).
 During installation select the minimal X pattern and at the confirmation dialog click on software, then look for the LXQt schema and click on it.
 After the installation you will be greeted by xdm and it will log you in twm.
 You need to start YaST and open the /etc/sysconfig editor.
 Go to X11 -> Displaymanager and select lightdm.

 LXQt for openSUSE gets developed in the X11:LXQt devel project in the Open Build Service.